nwnxee/unified/Plugins/Weapon/Documentation/README.md

 NWNX_Weapon_SetGreaterWeaponSpecializationFeat | Associate a greater weapon specialization feat (default: +2 damage bonus) to a weapon
-NWNX_Weapon_SetWeaponIsMonkWeapon | Set the weapon to be considered a monk weapon NWNX_Weapon_SetOption | Set different options of the plugin
+NWNX_Weapon_SetWeaponIsMonkWeapon | Set the weapon to be considered a monk weapon NWNX_Weapon_SetOption | Set different options of the plugin NWNX_Weapon_SetDevastatingCritalEventScript | Set a script to be caled when a devastating critical event occurs NWNX_Weapon_GetDevastatingCritalEventData | Must be called inside the devastating critical event script.
+Returns a structure with the data of the devastating critical event (weapon, target and damage)
+NWNX_Weapon_BypassDevastatingCritical | Must be called inside the devastating critical event script.
+If called, no devastating critical will occur.

 The NWNX_Weapon_SetOption function can be used to define the attack and damage bonusses of the Greater Weapon Focus Feats and Greater Weapon Specialization Feats respectively.